A.S. Computer Science

 This course is designed to prepare students for Applied Calculus and Discrete Mathematics and to provide the mathematical background needed for the analytic reasoning used in other courses.
 Topics include functions and their graphs, including exponential and logarithmic functions; complex numbers; systems of equations and inequalities; matrices; basic principles of counting and probability; and other selected topics.
 Note, this course has proctored exam(s).

-Choose MATH 150 Fundamental Algebra as the prerequisite.
+Take MATH 150 Fundamental Algebra as the prerequisite and earn a minimum grade of “C".
 Course can count as a University elective.

 Science